| Title: | Metabolomics data preparation and processing pipeline |

 This function estimates total peak abundance|area for numeric data in a matrix, for (1) all features and (2) all features with complete data.

-total.peak.area(wdata, feature_names_2_exclude = NA, ztransform = TRUE)
+total_peak_area(data, ztransform = TRUE)total_peak_area(data, ztransform = TRUE)

-the metabolite data matrix. samples in row, metabolites in columns |
+matrix, the metabolite data matrix.
+Samples in rows, metabolites in columns |

 ztransform |

-should the feature data be z-transformed and absolute value minimum, mean shifted prior to summing the feature values.
+logical, should the feature data be z-transformed and absolute value minimum, mean shifted prior to summing the feature values.
 TRUE or FALSE. |

 a data frame of estimates for (1) total peak abundance and (2) total peak abundance at complete features for each samples